Child Safety and the Child Passenger

 Although sunscreen, first aid kits and cell phones are among the travel aids that parents bring to ensure safety on vacation, many parents underestimate the importance of correctly using child safety seats for every ride.
 Motor vehicle crashes remain the leading killer of kids, in part because nearly a third of children ride in the wrong restraints for their age and size and four out of five child safety seats are used incorrectly.

 Child safety seats and safety belts, when selected, installed and used correctly, can prevent injuries and save lives.
-Families should practice the following safety tips on every ride:
+Families should practise the following safety tips on every ride:

 - Buckle up every time, no matter how short the trip.